Fort Washington Presbyterian Church

-Fort Washington Presbyterian Church, also known as Iglesia Presbiteriana Fort Washington Heights, is a historic Presbyterian church complex located in Washington Heights, New York, New York.
+Fort Washington Presbyterian Church, also known as Iglesia Presbiteriana Fort Washington Heights, is a historic Presbyterian church complex located in Washington Heights, Manhattan, New York City.
 The complex consists of a long rectangular three-by-seven-bay church with an attached Sunday school wing.
 It was designed by architect Thomas Hastings (1860–1929) and built between 1913 and 1914 in the Georgian Revival style.
 The church is a 2-story, plus basement, gable-roofed building with a monumental temple front elevation.
 It features a prominent five stage bell tower.

 The church was designated a New York City Landmark May 12, 2009.
 It was listed on the National Register of Historic Places in 2010.